Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effect on reviews}

-A broad survey~\cite{ciolkowski2003software} of a software review with 226 respondents from companies of different sizes (a few employees to thousands of employees) and from different countries (worldwide although the majority were from Germany, and only 12\% from North America and 5\% outside Europe).
-Time pressure was cited the most often (75\% of the time) as an obstacle to software review.
+In a broad survey~\cite{ciolkowski2003software} about software reviews with 226 respondents from companies of different sizes and from different countries, time pressure was cited the most often (75\% of the time) as an obstacle to software review.

-~\citet{Staudenmayer2002} studied change in the development cycle of a software company of 17,000 employees.
-The company introduced \emph{buffer times}: After several weeks of regular development (coding and testing), a buffer period of unallocated time is added.
+\citet{Staudenmayer2002} studied change in the development cycle in a big software company.
+The company introduced \emph{buffer times}.
+After several weeks of regular development, a buffer period of unallocated time is added.
 During the buffer time period, coding activity is suspended, but the tasks to be completed are not specified.
-This period acts as a review period for which time seemed unavailable before.
-Buffer time allows teams to reflect on what they are doing and what is happening, and this period allows developers to switch from the getting things done mode to a mode of reflection, awareness, and analysis.
+Buffer time allows teams to reflect on the past and present, allowing the developers to switch from a development mode to a mode of reflection, awareness, and analysis.
 Developers can cope better with new or altered requirements caused by unexpected events, changes in customer needs, or other problems or ideas discovered during development.
 Teams in which buffer times were introduced kept to the schedule better and met release dates.
-Moreover, buffer time did not lengthen the schedule when realistic buffer times were used.
-Buffer time improved project management and problem-solving.
-It gave the developers a sense of "newfound" time.
-After moving from a development process driven by end-of-project deadlines to several week chunks followed by review periods (buffer time), developers reported that there was still high pressure during the buffer time, but it was felt differently.